Skip to content

 • Raising or lowering the feedpoint by even 1–2 meters can shift the impedance curve.

 • Keep the wire as horizontal as possible.
-Avoid steep slopes or tight bends.
+Avoid steep slopes, sharp bends, or running the wire close to conductive objects.

 • When space is limited, aim for a gradual slope and at least 6–7 meters average wire height.